What is a Charter School

 A charter school is a public school operated by a group of parents, teachers, and community members that is responsible to—and runs autonomously from—the school district.
 Our "charter" is a contract between Ridgeline Montessori and Eugene School District 4J.
 The charter spells out the school’s goals, standards, accountability plan, education design and curriculum, governance, and operations.
 Ridgeline is a nonprofit corporation with a volunteer board of directors.

 A charter school also has flexibility in staff certification.
-While half the teachers must be Oregon-certified, Ridgeline also employs Montessori-trained teachers, whose certification process is separate, specialized, and rigorous.
+According to charter school law, at least half the teachers must be Oregon certified.
+Ridgeline’s goal is to employ teachers who are both Oregon-certified and Montessori-trained teachers.
+The Montessori training and certification process is separate, specialized, and rigorous.

-Ridgeline Montessori is among about 250 public Montessori schools in the United States today, some of which are also charter schools.
+Ridgeline Montessori is among about 500 public Montessori schools in the United States today, some of which are also charter schools.
+In Oregon, there are now four public Montessori charter schools.
+Ridgeline was the first.